 The gate used to stand at the "mouth of the monster" (the front door through which visitors troop through to enter Hoa Lo Prison); today, this massive steel hulk is the main attraction in a room that introduces visitors to the cruelty and horror experienced by prisoners in Hoa Lo.Continue to 3 of 8 below.

 The "E" stockade is a long room with life-size models of Vietnamese prisoners shackled in two rows, with the latrine on one end of the room.
 As one can imagine from the picture, life as a political prisoner in Hoa Lo was no picnic.

 Prisoners were confined in horrifying conditions, fed rotting food twice daily, and were allowed only fifteen minutes' respite from their chains every day.
 Academic Peter Zinoman, writing in his book The Colonial Bastille: A History of Imprisonment in Vietnam, 1862-1940, describes conditions in the stockade as the state of the art in French prisons:

-The cachot, or dungeon, where dangerous or suicidal prisoners were kept in solitary confinement.
-In each narrow cell, a prisoner was shackled to the concrete floor, and the area was kept under tight guard.Continue to 6 of 10 below.
+Off to the side you’ll see a cachot, or dungeon, where dangerous or suicidal prisoners were kept in solitary confinement.
+In each narrow cell, a prisoner was shackled to the concrete floor, and the area was kept under tight guard.Continue to 4 of 8 below.

 The death row dungeon stands immediately after the female quarter -- in this room, the crimes of the French colonial administrators are laid out in painstaking detail.